SachQL/UberDataNYC/README.md

     );
     ```

-**4. I would like to have a table with all the data present so i will simply join the tables.**
+**4. I would like to have a table with all the data present so I will simply join the tables.**
 ```sql
 CREATE TABLE combined_data AS
 SELECT